-If you have lost a significant amount of weight – either through diet and exercise or through post-bariatric surgery – you may have been left with excess skin on the lower portion of your body.
+If you have lost a significant amount of weight – either through diet and exercise or through post-bariatric surgery – you may struggle with excess skin on the lower portion of your body.
 A lower body lift at The Maryland Institute of Plastic Surgery can recontour your body so that you no longer have these skin folds and sagging areas.

-Our surgeons have worked with many weight loss patients and have extensive experience with providing successful lower body lifts.
+Dr. Thomas Grace has worked with many weight loss patients and have extensive experience providing successful lower body lifts.
 Often combined with a tummy tuck (abdominoplasty), a lower body lift removes lax skin on the lower back and buttocks.
 Patients report feeling less self-conscious and better able to fit in clothes.

 We customize every lower body lift based on your body and how you wish to look.
 Liposuction is used, if necessary, to remove any remaining excess fatty deposits.
 Note that a lower body lift is best performed on patients who have completed their weight loss regimen.
 If you plan to lose additional weight, you should postpone your surgery, as that weight loss can cause the development of more lax skin in these areas.

 During your consultation, we will discuss your concerns about your appearance and your goals for your lower body lift, as well as your medical history, medications you take, and previous procedures you have had.
 We will also answer all of your questions, explain what to expect from surgery, and tell you how to prepare for your surgery.

 A lower body lift usually takes four to six hours.
 It can sometimes be combined with a tummy tuck, as long as the total time of your surgery does not exceed seven to eight hours.

 You must lie on your stomach during the procedure.
 The incisions vary depending on the locations of the lax skin on your body.
 There will be scars, but since they are on the lower body, they can be hidden under clothing.
 The scars will also fade in time.